Planning your own trip? Prepare for your trip

 Its galleries of ornate furniture and paintings include the heavily decorated Sala Urbana (1630), a late Tintoretto, works by Francesco Raibolini (“Il Francia”), Vitale da Bologna, and others of the Bolognese School, and a fascinating model dating from 1917 of mediaeval Bologna with its many towers.

-On the southern side of Piazza Maggiore stands the church of San Petronio, one of the finest Gothic brick buildings in Italy.
+On the southern side of Piazza Maggiore stands the church of San Petronio, one of the finest Gothic brick buildings in Italy, and a highlight on any best cities of Italy trip.

-This was originally intended to be larger than St Peter’s in Rome, but money and land for the side aisle were diverted by the pope’s man in Bologna towards a new university and plans had to be modified.
+It was originally meant to surpass St Peter’s in Rome, but funding and land for the side aisles were redirected by the pope’s representative in Bologna to build a new university instead, forcing a major redesign.

 Basilica of San Petronio on Piazza Maggiore in Bologna © Shutterstock